hphelion/documentation/commercial/GA1/commerical.services-identity-overview.md

 ## Keystone with LDAP {#LDAP}

-Keystone can also use Lightweight Directory Access Protocol (LDAP) as source of authority authentication.
+Keystone can also use an external Lightweight Directory Access Protocol (LDAP) or Microsoft Active Directory as source of authority authentication.
+Either of these authentication sources are the preferred way to configure Keystone user authentication.
+The native Keystone authentication function is intended only for proof of concept deployments.

 LDAP simplifies integration of Identity authentication into an organization's existing directory service and user account management processes.

-The requests to Identity service are delegated to the LDAP service which authorizes or rejects requests based on the policies that have been defined locally.
+The requests to Identity service are delegated to the external LDAP or Microsoft AD service, which authorizes or rejects requests based on the policies that have been defined locally.
 A token is generated on successful authentication.

 The `/etc/keystone/keystone.conf` file maps LDAP attributes to Identity attributes, including: users, roles, credentials, and security tokens.